larisabarabas/fika-table-substack-experiment/README.md

 ## Origin

 This app started as a one-time 30th birthday party app, then was rebranded into an evergreen weekly ritual (candles → coffee cups, birthday countdown → weekly cake round).
-See [`docs/product/fika-product-validation.md`](docs/product/fika-product-validation.md) for the full history and product thesis.